 They recommend not to buy inexpensive jewelry for kids even if it's labeled "sterling silver".
 Keep all jewelry away from young children.
 Ingesting an item containing heavy metals is unlikely to cause immediate harm or death, but call Poison Control (800-222-1222) if a child swallows one.

-You have read this article Health and the family / Tips for parents with the title Lead in Kids Jewelry.
-You can bookmark this page URL http://movimentosporting1906.blogspot.com/2010/08/lead-in-kids-jewelry.html.
+with the title Lead in Kids Jewelry.
+You can bookmark this page URL https://movimentosporting1906.blogspot.com/2010/08/lead-in-kids-jewelry.html.
 Thanks!

 No comment for "Lead in Kids Jewelry"